How to Use Ask the Advocate

 Follow the Trail

-The chatbot draws from CardioAdvocate's articles, glossary, and library.
+The assistant draws from CardioAdvocate's articles, glossary, and library — and links directly to the relevant deep dives.
 Ask follow-up questions — each answer can lead you deeper into the topic.

 Prepare for Your Visit